Home » Alaska » A Sky High Adventure-Excellent Sockeye Fishing on Big River Lake

 Alaska Lakefront Getaway cabin

-This was an excitement filled adventure sockeye fishing that easily exceeded our expectations.
-We will remember the experience for years to come.
-So glad we added this to our Alaskan road trip itinerary.
-If you are looking for an accommodating fly in fishing trip, High Adventure Air has an action filled day of sockeye fishing and bear-viewing for everyone!
-Our next adventure will be Arctic Grayling on the Chena river and fishing for Kenai rainbows.
+This thrill-packed sockeye fishing adventure exceeded all our expectations.
+It’s an experience we’ll remember for years to come, and we’re so glad we added it to our Alaska road trip itinerary.
+If you’re seeking a well-organized, fly-in fishing adventure, High Adventure Air delivers an action-filled day of sockeye fishing and bear-viewing that’s unforgettable for everyone.
+Our next adventure will be Arctic grayling on the Chena River and fishing for Kenai rainbows.